 – Icelandic wool sweaters: Well, do I even have to mention this?
 Our hand knitted wool sweaters almost serve as the national costume of Icelanders and for a great reason.
 They are as warm as a sweater can get! … And so trendy!

 – Hats and gloves: Like every Icelandic mom will tell her children: “It’s better to dress too warm and be able to take layers off rather than to not dress properly and be cold!”.
-Definitely go for your favourite set of warm clothes or stock up with some of our super trendy Icelandic outdoor clothing brands (see below!).
+Definitely, go for your favorite set of warm clothes or stock up with some of our super trendy Icelandic outdoor clothing brands (see below!).

 HOW TO DRESS IN REYKJAVIK

 I can easily say that almost everything I mentioned regarding what to wear (up there) definitely applies for the city as well.
 Since on the coldest days of winter, walking up and down the main shopping street Laugavegur might feel like you just hiked up a glacier!

 However, the only difference is that most locals try to be more trendy in Reykjavik.
 Icelanders have a great sense of fashion (or at least we like to think so!) and obviously, it’s all about winter fashion!
 Here are some things to keep in mind for your Reykjavik trip and what to wear:

 - Even though you are only spending time in the city – You still have to dress warm!
 Use the list above as a guideline.